amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/README.md

   model can report `ProfileNotFound` even on capable hardware.
 We set `spec.profile.selector.minimumType: any` to allow a generic profile; raise it back to `optimized` to require tuned ones.
-- The operator's cache PVC is ReadWriteMany so replicas share one copy of the weights, and routing needs a Gateway or load balancer.
-A ReadWriteOnce default (such as local-path) leaves the PVC Pending and the service in Starting, so the operator path needs an RWX StorageClass (NFS, CephFS, or Longhorn) and a load balancer, which we assume the cluster provides.
-The [test harness](../test/README.md) supplies both with an in-cluster NFS provisioner.
+- The operator's cache PVC is ReadWriteMany so replicas share one weight copy, and routing needs a Gateway or load balancer.
+A ReadWriteOnce default (local-path) leaves the PVC Pending and the service Starting, so the operator path needs an RWX StorageClass (NFS, CephFS, or Longhorn) and a load balancer, which we assume the cluster provides; the [test harness](../test/README.md) supplies both via an in-cluster NFS provisioner.
 - KServe runs in Standard mode (`RawDeployment`), not the Knative-backed Serverless default, since the prerequisites ship Gateway API and kgateway.
   Override with `KSERVE_DEPLOYMENT_MODE`.